Wild Roots Market

 Open Meadows Farm is a lovingly restored historic farmhouse and barn located in Collegeville, PA.
 Open Meadows is more than just a farm—it’s a haven.
 Whether you're visiting for the horses, the market, or simply to enjoy the peaceful setting, you’ll find yourself surrounded by beauty and intention.

 Hannah Fisher is a nature enthusiast with a deep passion for growing native and medicinal plants.
 Over the past year, she built her own hoop house with the dream of becoming self-sustainable— growing and raising much of her own food.
 Hannah spends her days tending to the gardens, foraging for edible plants and mushrooms, and caring for her native Bobwhite Quail.
-Her handcrafted offerings— wildcrafted teas, herbal tinctures, and naturally fermented sourdough bread reflect her love for slow living and respect for the earth.
+Her handcrafted offerings— wildcrafted teas, herbal tinctures, and native plants reflect her love for slow living and respect for the earth.
 Each creation is a celebration of nature’s abundance and the art of simple living.

 Flora Farms Homestead is a small, lovingly tended hobby farm nestled in Telford, PA.
 Run by Rachel McDonough and her husband Tim, the farm is home to a joyful mix of alpacas, goats, ponies, ducks, and pheasants.
 Flora Farms provides home-grown jams, syrups, salves, and honey from their small apiary.